 Universities can cultivate a group of students' network information staff to form an online public opinion analysis team, which can conduct dynamic monitoring of various official platforms in colleges, detect problems in time, and respond to special situations.

 Our research topic is "the current situation of network public opinion in colleges and universities in the ideological field--taking some universities in Guangdong as an example".
 With the rapid development of Internet technology, the network public opinion has occasion developed and become an important component of public opinion.
-College students get the information from the network public opinion, affect their own ideology so as to express their behavior and value judgments.
+College students might take in some of the information from the network public opinion, which would affect their original ideology, their behaviors and values.

-Based on the investigation of college students, this paper analyzes the role of college students in the direction of public opinion and the discriminating ability of network public opinion, in order to provide useful ideas for the construction of network public opinion guiding ability in universities nationwide.
-In order to carry out the research action smoothly, we specially made a research form.
+Based on the investigation of college students, our research analyzes the role of college students in the direction of public opinion and the discriminating ability of network public opinion, in an attempt to provide useful ideas for the construction of network public opinion guiding ability in universities nationwide.
+In order to carry out the research action smoothly, we made a research plan.

 The general content includes the political appearance, the time of surfing the internet, the frequency of speech and so on.